winterstein/react-game-engine/src/book/chapter1.md

 Our new house is a dump.
 The paint is peeling.
 There is a smell of damp.
 But I do not discover the true horror of the situation until a few minutes later.

 Explore the ~~dump~~ house...

+Instructions: In the next section, use the arrow keys to move.

 ## {explore:home}